ganeshrs1984/Consuming-Restservice/README.md

 # Database
    H2 Inbuild Memory
 # Restservice
-     Consumes Restservice
-     RestServiceTemplate.java uses RestTemplate to consume restservice
+     It Internally calls and consumes a Restservice RestServiceTemplate.java uses RestTemplate
-     It is designed to consume any restservice calls
+     Generics - RestServiceTemplate.java uses Generics to work with any restservice
 # Hosted
       Hosted in AWS EC2
 # Sample URLS